EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### system resources

-System resources are those assigned to the organization by EnOS by default.
+System resources are those assigned to the organization by EnOS™ by default.

 ## T